Write SQL and Get Charts: Comparing SQL Visualization Tools

 So much of the life of an analyst relies on the ability to quickly and reliably transform our SQL queries into impactful visualizations.
 While this may sound trivial to outsiders, analysts know this is often anything but straightforward.
 Every company, data team, and individual analyst has their own preferred method.

-This article walks compares the most common (and some uncommon) approaches to the quintessential analyst journey from SQL query to chart.
+This article compares the most common (and some uncommon) approaches to the quintessential analyst journey from SQL query to chart.

 1. Craft and execute SQL query in a SQL IDE or editor.